top of page

 Dairy

 Note: We never use pre-shredded cheese.
-All cheese is shredded on-site to avoid anti-caking agents (potato starch, powdered cellulose, sometimes wood pulp).
+All cheese is shredded on-site to avoid anti-caking agents (i.e. potato starch, powdered cellulose, wood pulp).
 For a list of lower-lactose cheeses, see this helpful article by Tasting Table, which includes NIH links.

 Nuts and Seeds